kazaamjt/DonkeyMQ/docs/part3.md

 so we'll only get in to how the header is formed here.

 The `Frame Header` is, as mentioned earlier, a fixed 8 bytes long.
-The first 4 bytes (byte index 0 to 3) define the total frame size.
+The first 4 bytes (byte index 0 to 3) define the total `frame size`.
 It's an unsigned 32-bit integer expressing the combined size of the header, extended header and the body.

 The next byte (byte index 4) is the `Data Offset`, also refered to als DOFF in the spec.